EISK/eisk.webapi/README.md

 ![eisk web api](https://github.com/EISK/eisk/blob/master/eisk-webapi-small.png)

-## Sample Use Case
+## Simple Use Case

-Using a simple table entity 'Employee' it demonstrates all aspect of web development including layered architecture following DDD, micro service, unit and integration tests, building and deploying in cloud environment.
+Using a simple table entity 'Employee' it demonstrates all aspect of web development including layered architecture following clean architecture, micro-service patterns, unit and integration tests, building and deploying in cloud environment.

 Here is a simple CRUD use case illustrated in the default template: